brianpatman/conference-notes/accessibility_notes.md

 Use an <a> tag when you want to navigate to a new page or an external resource i.e. links.

 Use a <button> tag to perform an action like to open a modal, delete an item, close a modal, etc.

+aria-pressed - The aria-pressed attribute indicates the current "pressed" state of a toggle button

+aria-expanded - The aria-expanded attribute is set on an element to indicate if a control is expanded or collapsed, and whether or not the controlled elements are displayed or hidden.